ntjennings1/ntjennings1/README.md

 # Hello, I'm Noah Jennings👋

-- 🔭 I’m currently working on a mobile application.
+- 🔭 Currently working on an online game.
-- 🌱 I’m currently learning Cybersecurity.
+- 🌱 I’m learning Cybersecurity and Networking Fundamentals.
-- 👯 I’m looking to collaborate on testing tools.
-- 🤔 I’m looking for help with securing APIs.
+- 👯 Looking for help testing and/or disassembling.

 ## Publications ⚡
 1. Gharasuie, M. M., Jennings, N., & Jain, S. (2021, June).
 Performance monitoring for exercise movements using mobile cameras.
 In Proceedings of the Workshop on Body-Centric Computing Systems (pp. 1-6).
 [Access Here](https://dl.acm.org/doi/pdf/10.1145/3469260.3469665)